rfmineguy/ncurses-tetris/README.md

 * not supported
 * NCurses is simply not available / doesn't run in the Windows system.
   - I think you *could* use WSL (Windows Subsystem for Linux), but I haven't tested this.
+  - If it does the instructions are for

 ## Linux (ubuntu)
 1. sudo apt-get install libncurses5-dev libncursesw5-dev